Endless Thrills and Chills Across The U.S. at 50 Iconic Amusement Parks

 Started as a picnic area for intersecting railways over 100 years ago, the state’s only amusement park has grown to offer 30 rides for visitors of all ages.
 Featuring the iconic Big Dipper, a classic all-wooden roller coaster, it’s one of the last remaining National Amusements rides.

 49. Wisconsin’s Wilderness Resort

-Right in the middle of the waterpark capital of the world is Wilderness Resort, America’s largest waterpark.
+Right in the middle of the waterpark capital of the world is Wilderness Resort, one of America’s largest indoor water parks.
 This Wisconsin Dells mega-resort offers eight waterparks, a dozen attractions, three arcades, and an 18-hole golf course over a mind-boggling 800 acres.

 50. Wyoming’s Snow King Mountain